axelhahn/bash_cli-demo-maker/docs/30_Features.md

 * Prepare a set of cli commands and show tested command sets in a presentation
 * ... or record a set of commands using `ttyrec` or similar tools
 * Store your commands in a file - it looks like a normal shell script.
 And can contain special functions `cdm.<function>` for some special commands
+* The macrofile runs in a shell session.
+If you set a variable
+* Next to the "visible prompt" you can execute any command invisibly too - to set variables, create directories, whatever is needed

 ## Fake terminal